 - Does your toilet back up frequently?
 If so, this could be a sign that your septic tank needs emptying or a tree root has obstructed a sewer pipe or line.
 Check your septic tank’s level regularly so that you don’t need an emergency emptying.
 If on a sewer line, check trees near your home to see if their roots might become a problem at some point.
 If you feel the trees are becoming too large and are too close to your home, consider having them removed.
 Tree removal tends to be less expensive than repairing a sewer line.

-If you’ve found a leaky pipe, damaged pipe, have an old water heater, or otherwise have discovered a “small” plumbing problem, contact the expert Dallas plumbers at Plumbing Dynamics soon – before the small leak becomes a big problem.
-Give us a call at 214-929-3431 or send us an e-mail using our online contact form.
+If you’ve found a leaky pipe, or damaged pipe, have an old water heater, or otherwise have discovered a “small” plumbing problem, contact the expert Dallas plumbers at Plumbing Dynamics soon – before the small leak becomes a big problem.
+Give us a call at 214-929-3431 to get help with a plumbing leak in Carrollton, TX.